TheDuckGoesQuark/SpringBackend/README.md

 # Junior Honours Project

-A back end for the JH project, providing file storage, image processing, and user permissions and groups.
+A back end for the JH project_name, providing file storage, image processing, and username permissions and groups.
 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project_name up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project_name on a live system.

 ### Prerequisites